Servo-Pistons

 The diaphragm seal has a fixed length along its axis, and as the piston moves that length gets shifted from the inner bore to the outer one and back.
 When pushed all the way in ~90% of the length is on the inner bore and the remaining 10% is in the "donut", and when extended all the way out ~90% is on the outer bore.
 That means the length of diaphragm pressed against the outer bore is linearly proportional to the piston position.

 The capacitance between two conductive surfaces is proportional to area divided by gap distance.
 In the "high capacitance region" highlighted in yellow, the diaphragm is pressed against the outer bore by the pressure so the gap distance is ~0.
 To keep exposed fibers on the surface of my poorly cast rubber diaphragm from actually touching the aluminum, I put a layer of 0.03 mm thick kapton tape (not pictured, sorry) over the entire inner surface of my aluminum tube.
 The clearance between the two bores was something like 5 mm, so a given patch of area on the diaphragm contributes ~150x more capacitance when it's pressed against the outer bore than when it has rolled onto the inner one.
-The capacitance is also decently large: for a 20mm bore diameter it's about 60 picofarad per millimeter with kapton as the dielectric, and bigger pistons give bigger capacitance signals.
+The capacitance is also decently large: for a 20mm bore diameter it's about 60 pF per mm with kapton as the dielectric, and bigger pistons give bigger capacitance signals of course.

 I mounted the awful piston from the video on the X axis of one of my 3D printers and measured the frequency of my awful RC oscillator for a range of piston positions first extending the piston then compressing it again to check for hysteresis.
 The piston was pressurized very roughly to 8 psi by a $30 aquarium pump with no reservoir, so it had an awful amount of noise from the pressure alone.
 Despite all that I got a very clear position reading and no measurable hysteresis.
 Apologies again for the poor presentation here, I'm pulling from images and video I quickly captured to share with friends - I intended to do prettier tests and make a video about this eventually, but I got busy.